bvallelunga/just-watch-scraper/README.md

 # Just Watch Scraper
-A scraper for the justwatch.com website that utilizes there internal APIs.
+A scraper for the justwatch.com website that utilizes their internal APIs.
 The scraper is capable of localizing the output data by providing an argument on the `scrape()` method.